From Contact Centre Management to Customer Experience Management – do you have what it takes?

 Does your Organization pursue Customer Experience as a business strategy?

+Not every Organization pursues Customer Experience.
 We have to get that out of the way first.

+Of course no smart CEO is going to disparage Customer Experience in conversation.
 But talking about Customer Experience and doing what it takes, organizationally, are two completely different things.

 And there are many viable ‘maturity models’ out there you can use to peg your Organization’s Customer Experience level of maturity.

 Look them up – answer the questions.
-Estimate the organizational maturity level where you work.

 You’ll need to understand Customer Experience maturity models if you want to move into Customer Experience management in any case.